Apartment Maintenance Charges Rules and Regulations

 The hybrid model adopted by different societies strike a good balance between the previous two.
 Usually in these methods the fixed maintenance costs are divided equally and the variable ones are as per the square feet.

-According to the RERA apartment maintenance charges rules and regulations the buyer of the property upon the transfer of ownership is required to pay the maintenance charges.
+According to the RERA rules for society maintenance charges,the buyer of the property upon the transfer of ownership is required to pay the maintenance charges.
 However, if the owner of the said property decides to find a tenant, then the tenant will be responsible for paying the maintenance charges.

 On the other hand, RERA rules for maintenance charges also state that, before the foundation of the Residents Welfare Association of the complex, the builder needs to take care of the maintenance charges.